bitpay/php-kiosk-demo-laravel/README.md

 - `add php-kiosk-demo-laravel.test to your OS hosts`
 - `docker-compose up`
-- `composer install` from php-fpm container (docker-compose exec --user=www-data php-fpm bash & cd php-kiosk-demo-laravel)
+- `composer install` from php-fpm container (docker-compose exec --user=www-data php-fpm bash)
 - `cp .env.example .env` and configure it
 - `cp application-example.yaml application.yaml` and configure it
 - `php artisan migrate` to run DB migrations (and create sqlite DB if you use this database)